boyahou/boyahou.github.io/_pages/about.md

 I am a final-year PhD student in the ECE department at University of Illinois, Urbana-Champaign.
 I am fortunate to be advised by Prof. [Subhonmesh Bose](http://boses.ece.illinois.edu/).
 Prior to this, I received B.Tech. from Zhejiang University and M.Eng. from University of Illinois, Urbana-Champaign, both in 2019.

-Please find my CV here: [CV](../assets/BoyaCV.pdf)
+Please email me for my latest CV.

 # Research:
-My research centers around compressed learning and decision-making in uncertain environments: I draw on tools from applied mathematics, machine learning, and control theory to develop data-efficient algorithms with theoretical guarantees.
+Broadly speaking, I am interested in autonomous decision-making, where an agent can conceptualize, reason, and act in a dynamic universe without human intervention.
+I draw on tools from applied mathematics, machine learning, and control theory to develop data-efficient algorithms with theoretical guarantees.

 - ## Compressed Learning of Dynamical Systems: